ikroeber/ikroeber/README.md

-# Hello there 👋, I'm Igor Kroeber
+# Hello there! 🫡 I'm Igor Kroeber.
-## A Software Engineer from Brazil!
+## I'm a Software Engineer from Brazil.

 I've been professionally active since 2011, but I'm passionate about coding since I was fourteen.
-From the the start of my career until now, I've been studying lots of technologies and best practices to develop scalable and reliable code.
+From the start of my career until now, I've been studying lots of technologies and best practices to develop scalable and reliable code.

 I'm open to talk about new open-source projects or just to have a friendly chat while taking a nice cup of coffee!

 </br>

 - #### 💼 Open for new Job Positions!
-- #### 🔭 I’m currently working on an open-source agile project management app
+- #### 🔭 Currently working on an open-source agile project management app

 </br>